oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 952-1381-5-ND
 [Datasheet](https://cdn.harwin.com/pdfs/60page104.pdf)
-Reasons: Design requirement for communication from the Cubesat and allows for communication between the LGR and the System Controller.
+Reasons: This is a design requirement for communication from the Cubesat and allows for a link between the LGR and System Controller.
+Other boards will also use this connector.
 Rad-hard Analogue: N/A

 ### LEDs